Error-in-variables modelling for operator learning: Conclusion

 \section{Conclusion}

 We have demonstrated that operator regression performed by minimizing a least-squares loss is prone to attenuation bias when the input, or independent variable, is corrupted by white noise.
 This is supported both by an upper bound on the operator norm for linear operator regression using ordinary least squares (OLS) as well as numerical results for nonlinear operator regression for problems such as recovering the Burgers operator from noisy observations.
 We proposed an Error-in-Variables (EiV) model for operator regression that replaces the least-squares loss with maximum likelihood estimation or maximum a posteriori estimation with an appropriate smoothness prior.
-The EiV method is applicable to a wide variety of existing operator regression methods; we demonstrate this by combining it with the MOR-physics method of \cite{patel2021physics} and the DeepONet method of \cite{lu2019deeponet}.
+The EiV method is applicable to a wide variety of existing operator regression methods; we demonstrate this by combining it with the MOR-physics method of \citet{patel2018nonlinear} and the DeepONet method of \cite{lu2019deeponet}.
 For these methods, the EiV model significantly improves the operator prediction fidelity for a variety of problems given noise in the input variable, as demonstrated for the Burgers equation in one and two dimensions.
 Finally, we introduce an EiV model for time evolving PDEs and show OLS and EiV perform similarly in recovering the Kuramoto-Sivashinky equation.
 This suggests that the regularity properties of the target operator effect the severity of OLS attenuation bias in practice.
+For many physical systems, the white noise assumption in this work may be invalid.
+Future work may consider other types of error, such as multiplicative noise and spatially correlated noise.
+We may also examine alternative means of denoising, e.g., total variation denoising \citep{vogel1996iterative}, and alternative operator learning frameworks, e.g., wavelet neural operators \citep{gupta2021multiwaveletbased}.
+Additionally, while we have solely focused on obtaining MAP estimates for operators, particularly in small data regimes, the posterior distributions may hold other likely operators.
+Future work may focus on examining this posterior distribution of operators.